 RTX 2070 vs GTX 1070 vs GTX 1070 Ti vs GTX 1080

-Here is a complete comparison between RTX 2070, GTX 1070, GTX 1070 Ti and GTX 1080 graphics cards based on their specifications, features, performance, power consumption and pricing.
+Here is a complete comparison between RTX 2070, GTX 1070, GTX 1070 Ti, and GTX 1080 graphics cards based on their specifications, features, performance, power consumption and pricing.

-GTX 1070, GTX 1070 Ti and GTX 1080 are graphics cards that belongs to GTX 10 series and are built on the Pascal GPU architecture having 16nm manufacturing process.
+GTX 1070, GTX 1070 Ti and GTX 1080 are graphics cards that belong to GTX 10 series and are built on the Pascal GPU architecture having 16nm manufacturing process.
 The most powerful of these three is the GTX 1080 that comes with 2560 CUDA Cores.
 Then comes GTX 1070 Ti with 2432 CUDA Cores and the last one is the GTX 1070 with 1920 CUDA Cores.

-RTX 2070 is built on the Turing GPU architecture on 12nm fabrication process.
-It comes with 2304 CUDA Cores, 36 RT Cores and 288 Tensor Cores.
+RTX 2070 is built on the Turing GPU architecture on the 12nm fabrication process.
+It comes with 2304 CUDA Cores, 36 RT Cores, and 288 Tensor Cores.
 RT Cores are for Real Time Ray Tracing and Tensor Cores are for AI and Deep Learning.
 Turing is the successor of Volta architecture, which in turn is the successor of Pascal architecture.
 Turing is one of the most advanced GPU architectures ever built and it powers both gaming and workstation graphics cards.
-You can check out the comparison between Turing, Volta and Pascal GPU architectures by going to the link given below.
+You can check out the comparison between Turing, Volta, and Pascal GPU architectures by going to the link given below.